Large Deviations for a Class of Parabolic Semilinear Stochastic Partial Differential Equations in Any Space Dimension: Introduction

 \subsection{Outline of the paper.}

 In Section 2 we state some assumptions and preliminaries.
 The existence and uniqueness results for the family of semilinear SPDEs is also stated in this section.
-In Section 3 we state the large deviations theorem due to Budhiraja et al. (\cite[Theorem 7]{BDM}) which we exploit.
+In Section 3 we state the large deviations theorem due to Budhiraja, Dupuis and Maroulas (\cite[Theorem 7]{BDM}) which we exploit.
 In Section 4 we introduce the controlled and the skeleton equations and establish their existence and uniqueness.
 Section 5 is devoted to the proof of the main theorem.
-Establishing the large deviations principle for equation (\ref{E:1}) hinges on proving the tightness and convergence properties of the controlled process.
-This is carried out in Theorem 5.1.
+Establishing the large deviations principle hinges on proving the tightness and convergence of the controlled process.
+This is carried out in Proposition 5.1.
+Finally, proof of the main theorem follows readily by verification of assumptions (S1) and (S2).